sophiaas/gtc-invariance/README.md

 # The $G$-Triple Correlation Layer for Robust $G$-Invariance in $G$-Equivariant Networks

-This repository is the official accompaniment to _A General Framework for Robust G-Invariance in G-Equivariant Networks_ (submitted, NeurIPS 2023)
+This repository is the official accompaniment to _A General Framework for Robust G-Invariance in G-Equivariant Networks_ (2023) by Sophia Sanborn and Nina Miolane, published in the _Proceedings of the 27th Conference on Neural Information Processing Systems (NeurIPS)._

 ## Installation